wareya/notes/offtopic/gammakit.md

 Gammakit suspiciously lacks a module system.
 Instead of having modules and having them jump from one to the other, gammakit's interpreter can have new code loaded into it arbitrarily.
 This is how magmakit's framerate limiter and input updates work.
 Rather than being called on in gammakit itself, they silently happen between drawing and stepping, in a loop.

 But the embedding application can go about this in any way that it wants, such as having a binding that cycles the rendering system, a binding that cycles the framerate limiter, and a binding that cycles OS input updates, calling them at the tail end of a single massive while() loop.
 The point being that the embedding application can do whatever it wants; different approaches make sense for different applications, either for design reasons or because of library/OS constraints.

+The parent application also has the ability to construct arbitrary "custom" values consisting of two u64s.
+The first u64 is assumed to be an arbitrary "type" indicator, and the second is assumed to be an arbitrary "opaque pointer" to some information of the type indicated by the first u64.
+Gammakit might make it possible to compare whether two "custom" values are of the same "type" in the future, and it's already possible to test whether they're exactly the same, but the "custom" type is not compatible with ordered inequality operations, or indeed any operations other than == and != in general.